benjamin-awd/StatementSensei/README.md

 | OCBC                | ✅                 | ✅                  |
 | Standard Chartered  | ✅                 | ❌                  |

+# Installation

+You may receive warnings on while trying to install -- this happens because the release binaries are unsigned.

+To get around this, follow these steps for [MacOS](https://support.apple.com/en-sg/guide/mac-help/mh40616/mac) / [Windows](https://stackoverflow.com/questions/54733909/windows-defender-alert-users-from-my-pyinstaller-exe).

+The Windows Defender alert can be bypassed by clicking "More info" -> "Run anyway".

 # Development

 Install dependencies with Poetry: